 - Crisis response.
 Is the person you call when the product breaks, the hire flakes, or the investor asks a hard technical question.

 - Advisor to the CEO.
-Translates engineering to the board, and the board to engineering.
+Translates engineering to the board, and the board back to engineering.

 What a fractional CTO typically does not do: write the majority of production code, run daily standups, do individual performance reviews.
-Those belong to a tech lead you already have or should hire.
+Those belong to a tech lead you already have or should hire next.

-For a deeper walk-through of the role, see what does a fractional CTO do and fractional CTO: the first 90 days.
+For a fuller walk-through, see what does a fractional CTO do and fractional CTO: the first 90 days.

 A three-question hiring framework

 Before you hire any fractional CTO, answer these three questions in writing.
-If you cannot, you are not ready yet, and a cheaper advisor might be the better first step.
+If you cannot, you are not ready yet, and a cheaper advisor is probably the better first step.

 Question 1: What is the specific outcome in the next 90 days?

 Not "build the product."
 Something concrete.
-Examples: "ship v1 to 50 paying users by end of Q3," "pass SOC 2 Type 1 audit," "migrate off Firebase," "hire two senior engineers."
+"Ship v1 to 50 paying users by end of Q3."
+"Pass SOC 2 Type 1."
+"Migrate off Firebase."
+"Hire two senior engineers."
 If you cannot name the 90-day outcome, you do not yet know what work the CTO should do.

 Question 2: Are they replacing a hire, augmenting a hire, or preventing a hire?